Gano Dunn: Early life and career

-Electronic and radio pioneers Gano Dunn and Columbia Professor Edwin Howard Armstrong both served as pallbearers at Tesla's funeral.
+Dunn and Columbia Professor Edwin Howard Armstrong both served as pallbearers at Tesla's funeral.

 In 1891, Dunn received the first degree in Electrical engineering granted by Columbia University.

 His father's whereabouts remained unknown, until in August 1892, reporters appeared at the Dunn home with dispatches from Denver.
 Without money and thought to be insane, the former lawyer had shot himself and died.
 Gano quickly telegraphed Denver authorities to hold the body.
 With the intention to bring the body back home, Gano expressed to reporters the "sorrow that the scandal has dragged the family name through mire should now be revived by suicide".

-Gano Dunn put his father's scandals behind him.

-Vannevar Bush's biography of Gano simply states:

-"Dunn's father died before Gano had finished his education;".
+Gano Dunn then put his father's scandals behind him.
+Vannevar Bush's biography of Gano simply states: "Dunn's father died before Gano had finished his education;".

 Returning to CCNY, Dunn was one of two 1897 Master of Science graduates, alongside Stephen P. Duggan.

 Dunn was president of the American Institute of Electrical Engineers from 1911 to 1912.
 Gano Dunn served as treasurer and later Chairman of Trustees of the Simplified Spelling Board.
+He was the president of the Cooper Union from 1935 to 1951.

 Refugee ship Principe di Undine

-Gano Dunn, the President of J. G. White Engineering since 1913, was in Italy at the outbreak of World War I. Americans stranded in Europe had fled from Austria, France, Spain, Switzerland and Serbia to Italy, trying to book passage back to the United States.
+Gano Dunn served as the president of J. G. White Engineering since 1913 and was in Italy at the outbreak of World War I. Americans stranded in Europe had fled from Austria, France, Spain, Switzerland and Serbia to Italy, trying to book passage back to the United States.
 With banks refusing to cash personal checks, Americans were short on funds.
 In Italy, a bank moratorium had been declared, with banks paying only "limited and small amounts daily".

 A Committee of Guarantors with Dunn, as treasurer, pledged 500,000 francs, gold to secure the charter of the ship Principe di Undine from Genoa to New York City.
 Using their personal fortunes, aided by American Express's Genoa office and National City Bank of New York, made the initial 10% payment five minutes before the charter option expired.
 Within two days, 400 anxious Americans booked passage, with Gano Dunn collecting cash or confirming evidence of credit.
 Only 60,000 francs were available in cash, the rest being credit, with payment guaranteed by the Committee.

 Dr. Butler, before sailing, had obtained permission from Winston Churchill, First Lord of the Admiralty to pass Gibraltar.
 Challenged there by an English torpedo boat destroyer, the Principe di Undine was allowed to proceed into the Atlantic.
 700 miles from New York, the ship was commanded to stop by an English warship.
 After verifying her cargo and passengers, the ship was allowed to proceed.

 During the voyage, a series of lectures on various topics were organized, with Mr Gano Dunn speaking on wireless telegraphy.
 Each morning, Dunn posted the bulletins from the wireless on the progress of the war.